 The terms "rattan" and "wicker" are often confused because they tend to be used interchangeably.
-For example, many people believe a "rattan" chair is the same as a "wicker" chair.
+For example, many people believe rattan garden furniture is the same as a wicker garden furniture.
 The confusion is understandable because the differences aren't readily evident, but rattan and wicker are indeed separate from one another.
 Rattan is not wicker and wicker is not rattan.

 The defining difference between the two is that rattan is a material whereas wicker is a style of weave.
 For example, there are many choices of garden furniture that use a wicker rattan weave.
 That simply means the physical material the furniture is composed of is rattan, and the weave style is wicker.
 Thus, "wicker rattan weave."